FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-07.md

 The upper bound is considered real, and the lossless trials at higher loads are considered to be a coincidence, at least when computing the final result.

-This is formalized using new notions, the relevant upper bound and the relevant lower bound.
+This is formalized using new notions, the Relevant Upper Bound and the Relevant Lower Bound.
 Load classification is still based just on the set of trial results at a given intended load (trials at other loads are ignored), making it possible to have a lower load classified as an upper bound, and a higher load classified as a lower bound (for the same goal).
-The relevant upper bound (for a goal) is the smallest load classified as an upper bound.
+The Relevant Upper Bound (for a goal) is the smallest load classified as an upper bound.
-But the relevant lower bound is not simply the largest among lower bounds.
+But the Relevant Lower Bound is not simply the largest among lower bounds.
-It is the largest load among loads that are lower bounds while also being smaller than the relevant upper bound.
+It is the largest load among loads that are lower bounds while also being smaller than the Relevant Upper Bound.

-With these definitions, the relevant lower bound is always smaller than the relevant upper bound (if both exist), and the two relevant bounds are used analogously as the two tightest bounds in the binary search.
+With these definitions, the Relevant Lower Bound is always smaller than the Relevant Upper Bound (if both exist), and the two relevant bounds are used analogously as the two tightest bounds in the binary search.
 When they are less than the goal width apart, the relevant bounds are used in the output.